Joe-BN/Joe-BN/README.md

 &nbsp;

-I'm proud to be apart of the Open Scource Community. 😎
+I'm proud to be part of the Open Scource Community. 😎